 - 1 ½ cups shredded sweetened coconut flakes

-- ½ cup of brown sugar
+- ½ cup brown sugar

-Make Sweet Potato Layer
+Whipped Sweet Potato Base

 - Drain sweet potatoes and add to a mixing bowl.
 Allow sweet potatoes to cool so the eggs don't curdle when mixed in.

 - Add the melted butter, eggs, brown sugar, milk, and vanilla extract to the cooled sweet potatoes.
 Mix with a hand mixer until smooth.
 If needed, you can add more milk depending on the consistency of the sweet potato mixture.

-- Add 1 stick of melted butter, ½ cup brown sugar, 1 ½ cups of shredded coconut flakes, 1 ½ cups of chopped pecans or walnuts to a bowl.
+- Add melted butter, brown sugar, shredded coconut flakes, chopped pecans or walnuts to a bowl.
 Mix completely.
 Sprinkle the mixture evenly over the sweet potato layer.

 - Bake at 350 ℉ (177 ℃) for about 30 minutes.

 - Remove from the oven and allow to cool.
+Cut and serve.